-- Remove damaged taps and install sensitive taps. - > Establish rainwater harvesting systems for each building. - > Awareness programmes on water conservation are to be conducted. - > Install display boards to control the exploitation of water.
+- ➤ Remove damaged taps and install sensitive taps. - ➤ Drip irrigation for gardens and vegetable cultivation can be initiated. - Establish rainwater harvesting systems for each building. - > Establish water treatment systems. - ➤ Awareness programmes on water conservation are to be conducted. - ➤ Install display boards to control the exploitation of water.